microsoft/ML-For-Beginners/Regression/1-Tools/README.md

 s1 tc: T-Cells (a type of white blood cells)

 ✅ This dataset includes the concept of 'sex' as a feature variable important to research around diabetes.
 Many medical datasets include this type of binary classification.
 Think a bit about how categorizations such as this might exclude certain parts of a population from treatments.

+Now, load up the X and y data.

+> 🎓 Remember, this is supervised learning, and we need a named 'y' target.

 3. In a new cell, load the diabetes dataset as data and target (X and y, loaded as a tuple).
 X will be a data matrix, and y will be the regression target.
 Add some print commands to show the shape of the data matrix and its first element: